nus-cs2030s/2223-s2/docs/github.md

   name = Your Name
   email = Your Email
 [github]
-  user = Your GitHub username
+  user = Your GitHub Username
 ```

-Your email should be whatever you used to sign up GitHub (which may not be your SoC or NUS email).
+Your email should be whatever you used to sign up on GitHub (which may not be your SoC or NUS email).

 For example, a sample `.gitconfig` looks like this: